ShoginCoffee/wave-cryptography/README.md

 ## Conventions (for devs and code reading)

+- When Printing
+	- Whatever printing should leave on one newline in **most** cases

 - Variables
 	- camelCase
 	- if it's a variable whose size would pose issues if it was changed, then it should have a fixed size (check stdint.h)